anyoptimization/pymoo/doc/source/index.rst

     pip install -U pymoo

-Please note, that some modules can be compiled to speed up computations (optional).
-By using the command above, an attempt is made to compile the modules, however, if unsuccessful the plain python version is installed.
+Please note that some modules can be compiled to speed up computations (optional).
+The command above attempts is made to compile the modules; however, if unsuccessful, the plain python version is installed.
 More information are available in our :ref:`Installation Guide <installation>`.